The end of the world has been predicted for thousands of years as religious texts, political leaders and artists have

 Just because the world has ended, it doesn’t mean you can’t travel in style.
 And even the post-apocalyptic world needs a leader, so if you think you can handle the job get hold of ‘The Beast’, or Cadillac One.

 Made for the President of the United States, this luxury limousine has bomb-proof steel plating, bulletproof glass, Kevlar-reinforced tyres and, just in case anything does get through all that, has the capacity to hold a stock of your blood in the boot.
 To top it off, it has night-vision cameras, and can also suppress fire and withstand chemical attacks.

 Toyota Hilux 1988

 If films and TV shows have taught us anything, it’s that the end of the world will be full of destruction; pitfalls, hostile characters and inhospitable environments and unpredictable events.
 Shame there’s nothing indestructible out there… or is there?
 Well, actually, yes.

 The inoffensive, humble 1988 Toyota Hilux can and has survived the worst life can throw at it.
-It’s been submerged in the ocean, crashed into a tree, set on fire and placed on top of a tower block which was then demolished.
-It just kept on running.
+It’s been submerged in the ocean, crashed into a tree, set on fire and placed on top of a tower block which was then demolished as shown on Top Gear which you can watch here.
 Plus, this farmer’s favourite is a pickup truck, so has the added benefit of being able to carry goods or people in the back.

 Land Rover Defender